JanssenProject/jans/docs/janssen-server/planning/benchmarking.md

 benchmarking tests again--*ad nauseam*.
 Leave enough time for benchmarking.
 However much time you think it will take, triple your estimate.

-Make sure you look at both short tests and long running tests.
+Make sure you look at both short tests and long-running tests.
 A slow memory leak may only present after many hours of high load.
 Also, run some crazy tests, just so you know what happens.
 Some organizations benchmark for ten times the normal volume.
 But when an incident happens, they see 1,000 times the normal volume.